Learning electron densities in the condensed phase: Conclusions

 \section{Conclusions}

-We have shown how to use a SALTED model to accurately predict the electron density of condensed-phase systems.
+We have shown how to use SALTED models to accurately predict the electron density of condensed-phase systems.
 The locality of the machine-learning model is reflected in the local nature of the atom-centred expansion of the density field, which is made possible for periodic systems through the use of numerical auxiliary basis as implemented in FHI-aims.
-The adopted RI basis comes along with an accurate decomposition of the density, yielding negligible basis set errors.
+The adopted RI basis comes along with an accurate decomposition of the density, yielding negligible basis set errors, and is tunable in response to the accuracy required for a particular system.
+While the non-orthogonality of these basis functions results in regression models which rapidly increase in dimensionality with the size of the basis, this cost is offset by the transferability and locality of the resulting models.
 As already proven in other contexts,~\cite{Grisafi2019,Fabrizio2019,briling+21arxiv} the local nature of the approach allows for accurate linear-scaling predictions, enabling a massive increase in the size of the systems under study.